BekaValentine/cyberpunk_game/tasks.md

     - [ ] Major corporate figures
       - CEO for each company
       - CFO for each company
+      - CTO for each company
+      - CISO for each company
       - Main researchers/developers
 - Production
   - [ ] Main Menu v0